astropy/astropy-APEs/APE2.rst

 These issues were discussed in the 2013 Coordination Meeting, and the following proposal represents a consensus from that meeting on the solution, with some modifications based on community feedback after the meeting.
-Starting with the version after v0.3, Astropy will have a feature release every six months.
+Starting with  version 0.4 , Astropy will have a feature release every six months.
 Releases between feature releases will only contain bugfixes, not new features.
 (See the "Releases and backwards compatibility" section below for more on what is considered bugfixes).